tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_002_reviewed.md

 [[supervisor]] The specification of the light client supervisor.

-[[verification]] The specification of the light client verification protocol
+[[verification]] The specification of the light client verification protocol.

 [[detection]] The specification of the light client attack detection mechanism.